ans-group/docs.ukfast.co.uk/source/security/bruteforce.md

 - xmlrpc.php - A protocol used historically with wordpress to enable communication between wordpress and other systems.
 It's enabled by default, but has largely been superseded by REST API, so in most cases it can be disabled without harm.

 Wordpress have a [great guide](https://wordpress.org/support/article/brute-force-attacks/) on how to mitigate these attacks specifically for this platform.

-### Types of brute forcing

-It's  possible for brute forces to occur over any protocol that allows a login and is open over the internet, for example, wordpress sites with an admin page, any other sites that allow logins, SSH, cPanel/Plesk, and FTP.

 ### How to spot a brute force attack